-Water and/or hydrosols:
+Water and/or hydrosols

-You could use just plain distilled water, or you can fancy things up with a floral water or hydrosol as part or all of the water portion.
-You could even do some sort of herbal infusion to give the water a hint of color, scent, and beneficial properties.
-I choose distilled water over tap water for all of my homemade products to ensure I’m not starting with anything (microbes or other unknowns that could react with my other ingredients).
+You could use just plain distilled water, or you can fancy things up with floral water or a hydrosol.
+You could even do some sort of herbal infusion to give the water a hint of color, scent, and/or beneficial properties.
+I choose distilled water over tap water for all of my homemade products to ensure I’m not starting with impurities or microbes that could react with my other ingredients.

-I used a combination of sea salt and Epsom salts.
-You can substitute the sea salt with some other salt like Pink Himalayan salt or some other fun salt that can add a touch of color to the water portion of your salt spray.
-You want some sort of sodium chloride, though, because that is the active ingredient in this product.
+This salt spray uses a combination of sea salt and Epsom salts.
+You can substitute the sea salt with some other “regular” salt (aka. sodium chloride) like pink Himalayan salt.
+Or use another fun salt that can add a touch of color to the water portion of your salt spray.
+Make sure you are using some sort of sodium chloride, though, because that is the active ingredient in this product.

-Glycerin or Glycerite extracts
+Glycerin and/or glycerite extracts

 Glycerin is a humectant, meaning that it helps draw moisture into your hair.
 You can use regular glycerin or use some sort of glycerite.
 Many of the herbal extracts that are sold online are made using glycerin as the extraction liquid.
 If you don’t have either, it is perfectly fine to substitute the glycerin for more water.

-Vitamins or other additives
+Vitamins and other additives

-The oil Phase
+The oil phase

-What’s really cool about buriti oil, though, is it’s a beautiful color.
+What’s really cool about buriti oil is it’s a beautiful color.
 Notice the lovely orange color of the oil phase in my spray?
 It comes from the natural coloring of the buriti oil.
 (If you don’t have buriti oil, but want an orange color, you could try macerating some carrot into a light colored oil of your choice in the same way that I made my own aloe oil.)

 Natural silicone alternatives

-This is totally optional, of course, but using natural silicone substitutes can help make a more professional like hair product.
-Once you buy them you can use them in all of your homemade shampoos and homemade conditioners.
+Of course, this is totally optional, but using natural silicone substitutes can help make a more professional, higher-end hair product.
+Once you buy them, you can use them in all of your homemade shampoos and homemade conditioners.